-Every year, the TENNderCARE program hosts events targeting teens and adolescents including Child Health Week (CHW) and the Healthy SWAG teen health conference.
-The program works closely with community partners to plan and implement activities for CHW.
-For more information about the 2013 CHW, click here.
+Every year, the TENNderCARE program hosts events targeting teens and adolescents including Child Health Week (CHW) and a teen health conference.
+The program works closely with community partners to plan and implement activities.

-The Healthy SWAG teen conference is a half-day of interactive sessions for middle and high school students.
-The primary goal of the conference is to get teens involved in making wiser decisions that will improve their health and future.
-For more information about the 2013 Health SWAG event, click here.
+The Talkin’ Bout Health100 teen conference is a half-day of interactive sessions for middle and high school students.
+The primary goal of the conference is to get teens involved in making wise decisions that will improve their health and future.
+For more information about the 2014 TBH100 event, click here.

 - Healthcare/medical providers